We found these for you.

 How to Conduct a Focus Group

-A 13-page “how to” guide that walks you through the entire process, including tips for conducting a focus group and sample consent forms.
+A helpful 13-page guide from Eliot & Associates that walks you through the entire process, including tips for conducting a focus group and sample consent forms.

 Sample Interview and Focus Group Protocols (Editable)